varaprasadz-boop/varcasev/replit.md

 - CSS custom properties for theming (HSL color space)
 - Consistent spacing scale and typography system

-**Data Organization**: Static vehicle data and press articles stored in TypeScript files (`vehicleData.ts`, `pressMediaData.ts`) rather than fetched from backend - suitable for relatively static product catalog.
+**Data Organization**: Frontend components updated to fetch data from PostgreSQL database via REST API.
+Key components (HeroSection, StatsSection, Testimonials) use React Query for data fetching with fallback to static data.
+Admin can manage all content through the CMS.

 ### Backend Architecture